Euricom/ai-template-cursor-typescript/ai_docs/ai_docs.md

-# AI Documentation for Claude Code
+# AI Documentation for Cursor

 ## Overview